Photography Tip: How to

 to have only person A in focus out of a group of 5 people, you really

 control depth of field.
-Old lenses like, Super Takumar, let you control
+Old lenses like Super Takumar, let you control

-focus, aperture very smoothly.
+focus, and aperture very smoothly.

 Don't Forget the Audio Part: